top of page

 Patricia G. Sebo-Hand

-Councilwoman and Chair of Board of Directors
+Chair, Board of Directors

-During her tenure as Councilwoman, Mrs. Sebo-Hand has achieved several distinctions and accolades including a Certificate of Achievement from the Georgia Municipal Association.
+During her tenure as Councilwoman, Mrs. Sebo-Hand achieved several distinctions and accolades including a Certificate of Achievement from the Georgia Municipal Association.
 Sebo-Hand is also a 2012 Graduate of the Chamber of Commerce Leadership Clayton Program and recently completed the Robert E. Knox, Jr. Municipal Leadership Institute course.

 In 2020 she was awarded the City Service Award for her Commitment, Service and Dedication to the City of Jonesboro.
 Mrs. Sebo-Hand has served on numerous organizations and boards throughout Clayton County.
-To name a few, The American Cancer Society (Clayton Unit), the Clayton Developmental Center, Co-Chaired the Business & Professional Committee through the Foundation Board at Southern Regional Hospital and Chairwoman of the Board of Trustees of Trinity United Church of Christ.
+They include: American Cancer Society (Clayton Unit), Clayton Developmental Center, Business and Professional Committee through the Foundation Board at Southern Regional Hospital as well as Chairwoman of the Board of Trustees of Trinity United Church of Christ.
 She currently serves on the Advisory Board of the Good Shepherd Clinic and is the Chairwoman of the Family Literacy of Georgia Board.

 Among her many duties and responsibilities as a Councilwoman.
 Sebo-Hand is also the Manager of the Jonesboro Farmers Market.
 Mrs. Sebo-Hand was selected by her fellow Council members numerous times in the past 12 years to serve as Mayor Pro-Tempore.